- Alaska state flag description

 - 25th of Dec – Christmas Day (National Holiday)

 Alaskans love their music, which is why they have many established music festivals.
-Their original music is a blend of many cultures and communities, including Russian, English, and Irish.
-Music enthusiasts will enjoy these Alaskan music festivals:
+Here are some of these Alaskan music festivals:

 - Alaska Folk Festival